Redpill-Linpro/Redcruiter/README.md

  * There should exist an method for the user to create and add new Contacts to the address book.

+### Diclaimer

+This framework does not represent the best of architecture and it does contain flaws, extra points will be awarded for explaning what is an flaw, and why when you react on fixing things within the core of framework.
+Strong recommendation:
+Even if its ok, it would be a really bad idea that for any reason use this for anything you care about, without first fixing the flaws of this framework and applying for an new job.

 ### Hints

  * It would be considered not in your favour solving the tasks by accessing the file-based database from any